tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker.md

 After completing the fields as described you can go to the bottom and click on "create" to make the firewall rule effective.

-### Step 5: Access to your Jupyter environment
+### Step 5: Access Jupyter notebook within your environment's container

-To access the Jupyter environment you have to go back to the Google cloud console list of VM instances and copy your instance's external IP direction.
+To access the Jupyter notebook running inside your environment's container you have to go back to the Google cloud console list of VM instances and copy your instance's external IP direction.
 With this information you can open a web browser on your local computer and type the following in the URL bar:
  - `http://< external_ip_address >:< jupyter_port>`

 {{% example %}}

-Imagine the external IP of your instance is "12.345.678.9" and the port where Jupyter is being executed is port "1234".
+Imagine the external IP of your instance is "12.345.678.9" and the port where Jupyter is running is port "1234".
 In that case, you should paste the following URL into your browser: http://12.345.678.9:1234

 {{% /example %}}

-After introducing the url as indicated, you will be directed to your instance's Jupyter landing page.
+After introducing the url as indicated, you will be directed to your instance's Jupyter notebook landing page.
 Here Jupyter will request you a token to grant you access.
 This token can be found in the same output line of your google cloud instance's command line where you look at the port where Jupyter is being run.

 <p align = "center">
 <img src = "../img/find_token.png" width="750">
-<figcaption> Underlined in green: The token to access Jupyter. </figcaption>
+<figcaption> Underlined in green: The token to access Jupyter notebook. </figcaption>
 </p>

 As you can see in the image above, the token consists of a string of randomly generated alphanumeric characters comprising all that comes after the equal sign ("=").